 Just like I’ve done with many of the recipes I enjoyed in my childhood, I’ve played with this one a bit to suit my own tastes.
 In Grandma’s tomato cucumber onion salad apple cider vinegar flavored the dressing, along with a homemade mixture of herbs she always had on hand.
 Over the years, I’ve fallen in love with balsamic vinegar and prefer Italian herbs to her blend (or really just about ANY blend), so those are the only changes in my version.

-I like to serve this as a side-dish for one of our backyard grill fests, but you can also serve it like my Grandma did, as a great, light lunch with some crusty French bread.
-Grandma liked to let her cucumber tomato onion salad sit in the fridge overnight, but my family prefers it as soon as it’s made.
-It’ll definitely keep in the fridge for a couple of days; the cucumbers just start to lose a bit of their crispness.
+I like to serve this as a side-dish for one of our backyard grill fests and ladies lunch, but you can also serve it like my Grandma did, as a great, light lunch with some crusty French bread.

 Cucumber Tomato Salad

 - 1/4 Teaspoon Black Pepper

 - 2 Cups Grape Tomatoes Cut in Half

 - 2 Cups Mozzarella Cut Into Small Cubes